drtingtingbi/drtingtingbi.github.io/README.md

 ***

 ## Life
 > I prioritize life and family over work.
-Outside of my professional life, I find fulfillment in activities like rock climbing, kiteboarding, and snowboarding amidst nature.
+Outside of my professional life, I find fulfilment in activities like rock climbing, kiteboarding, and snowboarding amidst nature.
 Engaging in these pursuits not only refreshes my mind but also keeps me active and positive, contributing to a well-rounded and balanced lifestyle.